Prod23/Digital-Hiring/README.md

 ### Audio Approach:
 - We take the .mp4 video file and use it to convert it to an audio file with the help of the Moviepy library.
+Link: https://pypi.org/project/moviepy/
 - This audio is then converted into text or transcript using the Whisper library from OpenAI.
 We run this library on Google Colab due to hardware constraints to run it locally.
+We took help of this particular repository for Whisper API : https://github.com/openai/whisper
 - The audio transcript is now analysed using three methods:
 - **_Silence Time Analysis_**: Based on the change in the decibels of sound emitted during an interview, we can identify moments of silence where a candidate cannot think on their feet and are underconfident about their abilities to convert their free-flowing thoughts into speech.
 We use a threshold of 3s to help us identify their confidence in their speech.
 This can determine their soft skills, like good oratory skills.
 - **_Emotion Analysis_**: We use the VADER(a sentiment reasoning library) and the NLTK library to determine whether the text expresses a positive, negative or neutral emotion.
 This can again be used to determine their soft skills, like good oratory skills.